PolarisXQ/SCURM_Nav_Tutorial/rm_decision_cpp/README.md

 - This documentation is a digest of the official documentation.
 For more details, please refer to the [official documentation](https://www.behaviortree.dev/).

-- The official documentation [recommends way](https://www.behaviortree.dev/docs/ros2_integration) of integrate BehaviorTree.CPP with ROS2 is to use the server-client model.
-It is good, fine.
-However, as for the system I am working on, the only task of the decision module is to move the robot to a specific position, so I directly use seperate ros nodes to control the robot.
+- Server-client mode is recommended for the communication between the behavior tree and the robot control module.

 ## 2. A INTRO